What is the Extreme Disability Benefit Rider?

 Who offers an extreme disability benefit rider?

-SSQ and UV insurance provide two of the most popular extreme disability benefit riders with their life insurance policies.
+Beneva (formerly SSQ Insurance) and UV Insurance provide two of the most popular extreme disability benefit riders with their life insurance policies.

-Read our full review of SSQ Insurance’s term life insurance.
+Read our full review of Beneva Insurance’s term life insurance.

 UV Insurance provides a form of the extreme disability benefit rider as an integral part of their T-20 Superior+ policy and other products.
 This rider provides 50% of the insurable amount, up to $100,000, if you face a severe loss of independent existence before your 60th birthday.
 The benefit is paid after 90 consecutive days of severe loss of independent existence.